This site requires a more recent version of Adobe Flash Player to function properly.

 Barrick Gold could enjoy greater upside than ETFs

 Barrick Gold's revenues and profits are directly impacted by the spot market price of gold.
 The performance of a gold ETF is also dependent primarily on the gold prices in the open market.
 The leverage that is created by extracting gold at a much lower cost and selling it at the market price provide mining firms like Barrick Gold a strong opportunity to increase value for shareholders.

 Reserves and Resources

 Barrick Gold is one of the most efficient producers of gold.
-In 2011, it produced 7.7 million ounces of gold at a cash cost of $460 per ounce.
+In 2012, it produced 7.4 million ounces of gold at an all-in sustaining cash cost of $945 per ounce.
 This places it at the bottom three in the global cost curve for gold production.

 Acquisitions and Expansion

 Barrick Gold has a number of acquisition opportunities potentially available.
 This includes the remaining 25% stake in Cerro Castle and a 50% stake in Round Mountain.